adrhill/julia-ml-course/website/common-mistakes.md

 ### 🧹 Avoid strings for configuration

-In Python, it is common to configure function calls via strings.
+In Python, it is common to configure functions via string arguments.
-A 1-to-1 translation of this Python design pattern might look as follows:
+A 1-to-1 translation of this design pattern might look as follows:
 ```julia
 # ❌ BAD:
 function solve_bad(data, algorithm="default")